okken/markdown.py/README.md

 Yet another python implementation of markdown

+## Status
+Really not much yere yet at all.
+Not useful yet.

 ## Follow along
 This project is part of a demo project on [Python Testing](http://pythontesting.net).
 You can follow it's progress in the [Markdown category](http://pythontesting.net/category/markdown/).